-Heading into the fourth quarter of 2019, a total of 19 of the hedge funds tracked by Insider Monkey were long this stock, a change of -10% from one quarter earlier.
-Below, you can check out the change in hedge fund sentiment towards ES over the last 17 quarters.
-So, let’s check out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At first quarter’s end, a total of 24 of the hedge funds tracked by Insider Monkey were long this stock, a change of 0% from one quarter earlier.
+On the other hand, there were a total of 26 hedge funds with a bullish position in ES a year ago.
+So, let’s find out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|